 It’s not quite there yet, but AI is poised to change the future of digital marketing.

 Alexa, Cortana, and Siri have already shown that customers are ready to accept digital assistants into their homes.
 That’s a new level of intimacy for marketers.
 Even the act of choosing an assistant shows affiliation to a brand.

 AI assistants a breaking down the barriers between customers and companies.
 Now brands can gather data straight from the home.
 This gives them a better insight into queries customers are making around the clock.

 Expect to see AI combine with content curation and augmented reality to create a digital marketing trinity.

 Ultimately, the exact nature of digital marketing in the future is unknown.

 Marketing changes fast, and the rate of change will likely speed up as more people are connected to the internet in new ways.
 But marketers can stay with the times by keeping up-to-date on the latest trends.

 Want more digital business advice?
-Be sure to follow our blog.
+Be sure to follow my blog.